linkedin/rest.li/guide_restli_server.md

 - `value` : which indicates the BATCH_FINDER method name
 - `batchParam` : which indicates the name of the batch criteria parameter, each BATCH_FINDER method must have and can only have one batch parameter

+See more details about the method annotations here.[BatchFinder Method Annotation and Parameters](/rest.li/batch_finder_resource_method#method-annotation-and-parameters)
 For example:
 ```
   @BatchFinder(value = "searchGreetings", batchParam = "criteria")